Book of Esther

 A 13th–14th-century scroll of the Book of Esther from Fez, Morocco, held at the Musée du Quai Branly in Paris.
 Traditionally, a scroll of Esther is given only one roller, fixed to its lefthand side, rather than the two used for a Torah scroll.

 The Book of Esther (מְגִלַּת אֶסְתֵּר; Ἐσθήρ; Liber Esther), also known in Hebrew as "the Scroll" ("the Megillah"), is a book in the third section (Ketuvim, כְּתוּבִים "Writings") of the Hebrew Bible.
 It is one of the Five Scrolls (Megillot) in the Hebrew Bible and later became part of the Christian Old Testament.
 The book relates the story of a Jewish woman in Persia, born as Hadassah but known as Esther, who becomes queen of Persia and thwarts a genocide of her people.

-The story takes place during the reign of King Ahasuerus in the First Persian Empire.
+The story takes place during the reign of King Ahasuerus in the Achaemenid Empire.
 Queen Vashti, the wife of King Ahasuerus, is banished from the court for disobeying the king's orders.
 A beauty pageant is held to find a new queen, and Esther, a young Jewish woman living in Persia, is chosen as the new queen.
 Esther's cousin Mordecai, who is a Jewish leader, discovers a plot to kill all of the Jews in the empire by Haman, one of the king's advisors.
 Mordecai urges Esther to use her position as queen to intervene and save their people.
 Esther reveals her Jewish identity to the king and begs for mercy for her people.
 She exposes Haman's plot and convinces the king to spare the Jews.
 The Jewish festival of Purim is established to celebrate the victory of the Jews of the First Persian Empire over their enemies, and Esther becomes a heroine of the Jewish people.

 The books of Esther and Song of Songs are the only books in the Hebrew Bible that do not mention God explicitly.
 Traditional Judaism views the absence of God's overt intervention in the story as an example of how God can work through seemingly coincidental events and the actions of individuals.

 The book is at the center of the Jewish festival of Purim and is read aloud twice from a handwritten scroll, usually in a synagogue, during the holiday: once in the evening and again the following morning.
 The distribution of charity to those in need and the exchange of gifts of foods are also practices observed on the holiday that are mandated in the book.
 Although traditionally seen as a historical document, according to biblical scholars, the narrative of Esther was written to provide an etiology for Purim's origin.